ganesh-329/Hack-Assembler/README.md

 6. Combine all the above program and write an assembler program which convert a “.asm” file to binary hack file. [refer project 6 in the nand to tetris software)

 Note : Question 6 is for Java; The project was intended to do in java or python.
-It was a two phase project and during the java part only I combined the all the programs and created a **Hack Assembler**s
+It was a two phase project and during the java part only I combined the all the programs and created a **Hack Assembler**.

 ## Contents